mbendana/AADDS/README.md

 These scripts are to join RHEL 7/6 VMs to an AADDS managed instance by automatically configuring everything found at: https://docs.microsoft.com/en-us/azure/active-directory-domain-services/join-rhel-linux-vm

+The scripts have been tested with RHEL 7.4

 As per the doc, the script makes modifications to the following files:\
 **On RHEL 7:**\
 /etc/hosts\